amitxv/PC-Tuning/docs/post-install.md

 ## Final Thoughts and Tips

-- Avoid applying random changes and tweaks, using all-in-one solution programs or fall for the "fps boost" marketing nonsense.
-If you have a question about a specific option or setting, just ask

-- Try to favor free and open source software.
-Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

 - Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files

 - Kill processes that waste resources such as clients, ``explorer.exe`` and more

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

 - Consider disabling idle states to force C-State 0 with the commands below before using your real-time application then enable idle after closing it.
-Forcing C-State 0 will mitigate jitter due to the process of state transition.
-Beware of higher temperatures and power consumption, the CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
+Forcing C-State 0 will mitigate jitter due to the process of state transition at the expense of higher temperatures and power consumption.
+The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
 A value of 0 corresponds to idle enabled, 1 corresponds to idle disabled.
 If a static CPU frequency is not set, the effects of forcing C-State 0 should be assessed in terms of frequency boosting behavior (e.g. Precision Boost Overdrive, Turbo Boost)

     - Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single-threaded performance is usually negatively impacted